Satoshi-Sh/team-todo/README.md

 - Install Node
 - Create .env file according the sample.env file in the server folder.
-- Install mongodb and run it.
+- Install mongodb on local machine and run it.
+- npm install on client and server folder.
 - Run command `node populate.js` at the server folder terminal.

 ### Run app